Gourgen Yanikian: Trial and sentencing

 Armenians hoped Yanikian's trial would provide a vehicle for proving the massacres in a court of law, while there were still surviving witnesses, but District Attorney Minier didn't agree.
 Only Yanikian took the Armenian genocide witness stand, accompanied by his friend and interpreter, Santa Barbaran Aram Saroyan, the uncle of famous author William Saroyan.
 He concluded by saying that he killed the Turkish diplomats as representatives of the "government that had massacred his people."
-Yanikian's defense was based entirely on his claim of "diminished capacity".
-However, the jury did not find this to be convincing, because it was clear from his testimony that he understood he was taking the lives of two human beings and that he did so because he considered it justified.
+Yanikian's defense was based entirely on his claim of "diminished capacity", with the argument being that he was guilty of manslaughter, not murder.
+However, the jury did not find this to be convincing, because it was clear from his testimony that he understood he was taking the lives of two human beings and that he did so since he considered it justified.

-Yanikian was sentenced to life in prison on July 2, 1973.
+Yanikian was sentenced to two concurrent life terms on July 2, 1973.
 A California Court of Appeal declined his appeal and ruled that his "ability to deliberate and to premeditate his crime was demonstrated by his own testimony of the elaborate preparations pursuant to a plan which was executed with logic and precision.
 Defendant's testimony showed the plan was initiated many months prior to its execution and involved the use of a bait to lure the consular officials to the place chosen by defendant."
-Despite objections from the Turkish government, Yanikian was paroled on January 31, 1984, because of poor health, and transferred to a Montebello convalescent hospital.
+Over objections from the Turkish government, Yanikian was paroled on January 31, 1984, because of poor health, and transferred to a Montebello convalescent hospital.
 He died of a heart attack one month later at the age of 88.